jlangch/venice/doc/readme/ext-parsatron.md

 supports the math operators `+`, `-`, `*`, and `/`, `long` and `double`
 numbers, and the parenthesis `(` and `)`.

 The evaluator uses two Parsatron parsers.
-A tokenzing parsers splits the expression strings into tokens that are feeded into the expression parser.
+An up-front tokenzing parsers operates on a string (stream of characters) and returns a list of tokens.
+The expression parser operates on a stream of tokens and returns a number.

 **Usage**